 Angolan cassava leaf stew cooked with peanut, onion, garlic, tomato, and palm oil until silky.

-Best for Best for funge lunches, vegetarian stews, and meal-prep greens., with a medium cooking level and about 120 minutes total.
+Best for funge lunches, vegetarian stews, and meal-prep greens..
+Plan on a medium cook and about 120 minutes total.

 Funge, rice, grilled fish, or beans.

 Angola national table.
-A verified Angola dish in the AfroKitchen archive.
+A structured Angola dish in the AfroKitchen archive.

 Funge, rice, grilled fish, or beans.